-How To Print On Transfer Paper For T-shirts?- Learn Step by Step
+How To Print On Transfer Paper For T-shirts?
+Learn From This Step-by-Step Guide

-Transfer paper is usually referred to as t-shirt paper because it’ mostly used to used transfer letter, numbers, images (or a combination of these) onto fabrics.
+Transfer paper is usually referred to as t-shirt paper because it’s mostly used to transfer letter, numbers, images (or a combination of these) onto fabrics.

-Application of this transfer paper is however not limited to t-shirts only.
-You can use it to transfer your desired images on other fabrics such as cotton bags, aprons, tablecloths, pillowcases, and even on hard surfaces- like wood.
+The application of transfer paper is, however, not limited to t-shirts only.
+You can use it to transfer your desired images on other fabrics such as cotton bags, aprons, tablecloths, pillowcases, and even on hard surfaces like wood.

 If you’ve never used a transfer paper before, you can learn to do that in minutes.
 Follow our handy guide below that explains how you should print your image on a transfer paper correctly.

-Should You Use a Specific Printer Ink For Your Transfer Paper?
+Should You Use a Specific Printer Ink For Your T-Shirt Transfer Paper?

-For many beginners, they’re often confused on the suitable ink to use with their transfer papers.
-Unknown to them, this concern is unfounded as any ink can just work fine.
-The top secrets to successful transfer process lie in the paper you’re using and not the ink.
+For many beginners, they’re often confused on the suitable ink to use with their t-shirt transfer papers.
+Unknown to them, this concern is unfounded as any ink can work just fine.
+The top secret to a successful transfer process lies in the paper you’re using, and not the ink.